tsjuusmei/datingAppFeature/README.md

 ```
 To test if you've correctly connected to the database you can go to the [register](http://localhost:3000/register) page by typing http://localhost:3000/register in your browser.
 Once on this page, you can fill in the form and send it.
 If it shows in the database, you've correctly connected.
 You can use [Compass](https://www.mongodb.com/download-center/compass) for easy visual acces to your database.

+## Demo
+You'll be able to find a live demo here: https://luvely-datingapp.herokuapp.com/

 ## Packages used
 * [Express](https://www.npmjs.com/package/express) - Used to setup the server
 * [MongoDB](https://www.npmjs.com/package/mongodb) - Used to setup the database